c-blake/lc/README.md

 cp -r lc/configs/cb0 $HOME/.config/lc
 $HOME/.nimble/bin/lc    #-h gives a large help message
 ```
 The Nim experience can sometimes have fairly rough-hewn edges, though.
+So far,
+though, something like the above has worked for me on Gentoo Linux, Debian,
+Android Termux, and FreeBSD.

 This program is not and never will be a drop-in replacement for `ls` at the CLI
 option compatibility level.  `ls` is a poorly factored mishmash of selection,